meguia/IRma/README.md

 - ipython = 7.22

 ## python sounddevice
-For windows wo ASIO or OSX/Linux
+For linux, mac, or windows without ASIO or OSX/Linux

 `conda install -c conda-forge python-sounddevice`

+or, using pip:

+`pip install python-sounddevice`

 For windows with ASIO support: